 The Group's exposure to market risk for changes in interest rates relates primarily to the Group's loans payable.
-Interest rate of loans payable is fixed for the first five (5) years or first seven (7) years and will be repriced thereafter.
+Interest rate of loans payable is fixed but subject to repricing.

 There is no other impact on the Group's equity other than those already affecting income before income tax.